icwells/compOncDB/README.md

 #### Cancer Rates
 	componcdb cancerrates -u username {--flags...} {-o outfile}

-	--approved		Calculate neoplasia prevalence using only records from approved zoos.
 	-e, --eval	 Searches tables for matches (table is automatically determined) ('column operator value'; valid operators: != = <= >= > < ^; wrap statement in quotation marks and seperate multiple statements with commas; '^' will return match if the column contains the value).
 	--infant		Include infant records in results (excluded by default).
 	--keepall		Keep records without specified tissue when calculating by tissue.